coins stacked next to a clock

 Similarly, if your business tracks time in 15-minute increments, any time between 5:01 and 5:07.59 rounds down to 5:00, while any time between 5:08 and 5:14.59 rounds up to 5:15.

-This system of rounding for 15-minute increments is commonly called The 7-Minute Rule.
+This system of rounding for 15-minute increments is commonly called the 7-Minute Rule and also applies to 24-hour time.

 Whatever time increment you choose to track, be sure to record it in your employee handbook and explain the rounding rule you’ll abide by.

-While this shouldn’t be too difficult to enforce (most employees want to be paid for the work they do), your business needs to state explicitly that it is mandatory for team members to record all time worked inside or outside regular business hours.
+While this shouldn’t be too difficult to enforce (most employees want to be paid for the work they do), your business needs to state explicitly that team members must record all time worked inside or outside regular business hours.

 If they respond to work emails, check phone messages, or perform other business-related activities from home (or anywhere else), they need to keep track of that activity and add it to their timesheet when they return to work.